This blog post contains affiliate links to resources I thought you might find helpful, at no extra cost to you. All opinions are my own.

 Have a look at these 14 ideas for creating a comforting care package for sick loved ones.

 - Pick a feel – good movie to cheer your friend up on a bad day.
-You could include inspirational films like Intouchables, The Pursuit of Happyness, Life of Pi, Amélie and Shawshank Redemption, but classics such as Love Actually or Bridget Jones’s Diary are also a great choice.
+You could include inspirational films like Intouchables, Life of Pi, Amélie and Shawshank Redemption, but classics such as Love Actually or Bridget Jones’s Diary are also a great choice.
+(Edit: This post was originally written in 2014 – in these times of on-demand entertainment, you might prefer to include a gift card to a streaming service.)

 - Pack accessories to keep warm and cozy, such as fuzzy socks, a soft blanket or a beautiful scarf.
 Hot-water bottles or a heatable cherry pit pillow aren’t just the perfect items to snuggle down in bed with, but they can also be used as a remedy to soothe aches and pains.

-- Fun brain games (sudoku, word find and cross word puzzles) will keep your loved one’s mind busy while their body is recovering.
+- Fun brain gamess, like sudoku, word find and crossword puzzles, will keep your loved one’s mind busy while their body is recovering.
+You could also get an engaging smart game they can play solo, and will entertain them for hours.

 - If your friend or family member isn’t on a restricted diet, you can bring (healthy) treats to nurture their body and spirit.
 Some delicious goodies to consider are a classic fruit basket, raw chocolate bars, a cute mug filled with packs of green tea and honey, homemade cookies or guilt-free muffins.